joy-wj/isolation-forest/README.md

 1. model what normal looks like and then look for nonnormal observations
 2. focus on the anomalies, which are few and different.
 This is the interesting and relatively-new approach taken by the authors of isolation forests.

-The isolation forest algorithm is original and beautiful in its simplicity; and also seems to work very well, with a few known weaknesses.
-The academic paper is extremely readable so you should start there.

 ## Data sets